 Any materials or activities funded in part or whole by this grant must acknowledge University of Guam Sea Grant.
 Selected recipients will receive official language on their MOAs.
+University of Guam Sea Grant 2021 Research Competition - Request for Proposals

 VI.
 ELIGIBILITY